howerj/forth-cpu/readme.md

 	L8SD: LED 8 Segment Display

 #### oIrcMask

+The H2 core has a mechanism for interrupts, interrupts have to be enabled or disabled with an instruction.
+Each interrupt can be masked off with a bit in IMSK to enable that specific interrupt.
+A '1' in a bit of IMSK enables that specific interrupt, which will be delivered to the CPU if interrupts are enabled within it.

 	*-------------------------------------------------------------------------------*
 	| 15 | 14 | 13 | 12 | 11 | 10 |  9 |  8 |  7 |  6 |  5 |  4 |  3 |  2 |  1 |  0 |